Evidentiality: Evidentiality (type II)

-A witness evidential indicates that the information source was obtained through direct observation by the speaker.
-Usually this is from visual, or eyewitness, observation, but some languages also mark information directly heard with information directly seen.
-A witness evidential is usually contrasted with a nonwitness evidential which indicates that the information was not witnessed personally but was obtained through a secondhand source or was inferred by the speaker.

-A secondhand evidential is used to mark any information that was not personally observed or experienced by the speaker.
-This may include inferences or reported information.
-This type of evidential may be contrasted with an evidential that indicates any other kind of source.
-A few languages distinguish between secondhand and thirdhand information sources.

 Sensory evidentials can often be divided into different types.
 Some languages mark visual evidence differently from nonvisual evidence that is heard, smelled, or felt.
 The Kashaya language has a separate auditory evidential.

 An inferential evidential indicates information was not personally experienced but was inferred from indirect evidence.
 Some languages have different types of inferential evidentials.
 Some of the inferentials found indicate: